greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query.html.md

 -   **[About Greenplum Query Processing](../../query/topics/parallel-proc.html)**
 This topic provides an overview of how Greenplum Database processes queries.
 Understanding this process can be useful when writing and tuning queries.
 -   **[About GPORCA](../../query/topics/query-piv-optimizer.html)**
-In Greenplum Database, the default GPORCA optimizer co-exists with the Postgres Planner.
+In Greenplum Database, the default GPORCA optimizer co-exists with the Postgres-based planner.
 -   **[Defining Queries](../../query/topics/defining-queries.html)**
 Greenplum Database is based on the PostgreSQL implementation of the SQL standard.
 -   **[WITH Queries \(Common Table Expressions\)](../../query/topics/CTE-query.html)**